xufengduan/MacBehaviour/README.md

 Replace `your_api_key_here` and `your_secret_key_here` with your personal API and secret keys.
 For more information on obtaining API and secret keys, refer to [this documentation](https://cloud.baidu.com/doc/WENXINWORKSHOP/s/dlv4pct3s).

-For the model ID, you can use `yi_34b_chat` (currently free) or select from models like Meta-Llama and Mixtral families [here](https://console.bce.baidu.com/qianfan/ais/console/onlineService).
+For the model ID, you can use `yi_34b_chat` (currently free.
+You can check the API price of models [here](https://cloud.baidu.com/doc/WENXINWORKSHOP/s/hlrk4akp7#%E6%8C%89%E9%87%8F%E5%90%8E%E4%BB%98%E8%B4%B9) ) or select from models like Meta-Llama and Mixtral families [here](https://console.bce.baidu.com/qianfan/ais/console/onlineService).
 <br>
 The string following "chat/" (underlined in the picture) is the model ID.
 <img width="1163" alt="Screenshot 2024-10-21 at 12 09 25 AM" src="https://github.com/user-attachments/assets/f6a97c6b-d1f9-4fc1-8cc8-be4d37fefbcc">